-Parents may appeal discipline procedures in accordance with policies governing the suspension of all students and through procedures available pursuant to IDEA.
+Parents may request a review of discipline procedures in accordance with policies governing the suspension of all students and through procedures available pursuant to IDEA.
 Parents will be provided a copy of procedural safeguards and the Parent's Bill of Rights.